apedrocsantos/born2beroot/Readme.md

 Both handle software installation and removal; Aptitude is a higher level package manager, and provides a terminal menu interface, apt is a command-line tool; Both track which packages were manually installed and which were installed as dependencies (and therefore eligible for automatic removal); Aptitude automatically removes eligible packages; Aptitude performs the functions of not just apt-get but also some of its companion tools such as apt-cache and apt-mark; aptitude can suggest solutions to conflicting actions; Aptitude offers better functionality; Aptitude offers why and why-not commands to know more about the behavior of actions;

 ### Daemon
-Daemons are utility programs that run silently in the background to monitor and take care of certain subsystems to ensure that the operating system runs properly.
+Daemons are utility programs (processes) that run silently in the background to monitor and take care of certain subsystems to ensure that the operating system runs properly.
 They perform certain actions at predefined times or in response to certain events.
 There are many daemons that run on a Linux system, each specifically designed to watch over its own little piece of the system, and because they are not under the direct control of a user, they are effectively invisible, but essential.

 ### AppArmor -